Silent film "The Artist" leads BAFTA nominations

 It maintains its momentum a week before the Oscar nominations are announced and after last weekend's triumph at the Golden Globes when it scooped three prizes.

-The BAFTA record for predicting Academy Awards is patchy, but it is Britain's top film honour and the most closely watched outside the United States.
+The BAFTA record for predicting Academy Awards is patchy, but it is Britain's top film honor and the most closely watched outside the United States.

 The Artist, about a silent movie star whose career collapses with the advent of sound, was one ahead of Cold War-era spy movie "Tinker Tailor Soldier Spy" which garnered 11 nominations.